ageller/Firefly/docs/source/data_reader/reader.rst

 A :class:`~firefly.data_reader.Reader` instance serves to link instances of each of the below classes.
-Its :func:`~firefly.data_reader.dumpToJSON` method will take the data from each of the attached instances and collect it into a single :code:`JSONdir`, producing each of the necessary files listed in :ref:`files` automatically.
+Its :func:`~firefly.data_reader.writeToDisk` method will take the data from each of the attached instances and collect it into a single :code:`JSONdir`, producing each of the necessary files listed in :ref:`files` automatically.